Roy Rogers (basketball)

-Roy Lee Rogers Jr. (born August 19, 1973) is an American professional basketball coach and former player who most recently served as an assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
+Roy Lee Rogers Jr. (born August 19, 1973) is an American professional basketball coach and former player who is currently the Head Coach of the newly formed Liverpool Basketball of Super League Basketball (SLB).
 He played college basketball for Alabama and was a first-round selection of the Vancouver Grizzlies in the 1996 NBA draft.
 Rogers played four seasons in the NBA with the Grizzlies, Boston Celtics, Toronto Raptors and Denver Nuggets.
 He also played in Russia, Italy and Poland.

 Rogers started his NBA coaching career as an assistant with the New Jersey Nets in 2008.
 He has also served as an assistant coach for the Boston Celtics, Detroit Pistons, Washington Wizards, Houston Rockets, Chicago Bulls and Los Angeles Clippers.

 College career

 Rogers played his college hoops at Alabama under coach David Hobbs.

 He tied the NCAA record for blocks in a game with 14 against Georgia on Feb.
 10, 1996 and is second all-time in the Crimson Tide basketball record book for career blocked shots with 266.

 Rogers was named first team All-SEC for the 1995–1996 season when he averaged 13.5 points per game, 9.3 rebounds per game and 4.9 blocks per game.